 The 2008 Management Equity Incentive Plan provides for various forms of stock-based compensation for eligible key employees through May 2018.
 Management stock-based compensation includes stock options, restricted stock and performance stock units.
 The 2008 Non-Employee Directors' Equity Incentive Plan provides for grants of stock options and restricted stock to non-employee directors through May 2018.
 Stock options are granted at market prices and expire after ten years.
 Stock options are exercisable beginning three years after the grant date.
 Restricted stock is granted without payment to the company and generally vests three years after the grant date.
 Restricted stock is valued at the market value of the stock on the grant date.
 Performance stock units with a market condition are valued at an estimated fair value using the Monte Carlo model.
 The final number of shares to be issued for performance stock units may range from zero to 200% of the target award based on achieving the specified performance targets over the performance period.
-In general, unvested stock options, restricted stock units are forfeited if the participant's employment with the company terminates for any reason other than retirement, death or disability.
-We issue Treasury shares for stock option exercises and grants of restricted stock and 170,766 shares, respectively, reserved for future grants under the management and non-employee directors' equity incentive plans.
+In general, unvested stock options, restricted stock and performance stock units are forfeited if the participant's employment with the company terminates for any reason other than retirement, death or disability.
+We issue Treasury shares for stock option exercises and grants of restricted stock and performance stock.
+Please refer to Note 6 for further information regarding stock compensation share issuance.
+As of December 31, 2014, there were 1,441,276 and 170,766 shares, respectively, reserved for future grants under the management and non-employee directors' equity incentive plans.